maplibre/maplibre-native/design-proposals/2022-10-27-rendering-modularization.md

 This is the MapLibre Rendering Modularization Design Plan and the biggest goal is to pave the way for Metal support on iOS.
 But while we’ve got the hood open, so to speak, we’d also like to fix a few other things.
 So let’s get to it!

+But before that, a quick note on terminology.
+- "toolkit" usually refers to MapLibre Native, but may also be used in context for another project at a similar level.
+- "SDK" or Software Development Kit usually refers to the rendering library, like OpenGL or Metal, at least in this document.
+- "API" refers to an Application Programming Interface.
+In this context it refers to the classes and methods made available to a developer.

 ## Goals

 It is useful to split our goals into three sections to articulate what this proposal aims to accomplish: